exakat/php-dictionary/dictionary/symfony.ini.rst

 Symfony is a popular PHP framework: build with confidence at any scale.

 Symfony is a high-performance PHP framework for building scalable, maintainable web applications and APIs.
-It follows the MVC (Model-View-Controller) pattern and provides reusable components, a modular architecture, and powerful tools.
+It follows the MVC, Model-View-Controller, pattern and provides reusable components, a modular architecture, and powerful tools.

 `Documentation <https://symfony.com/>`__